Pesticide use contributes to water contamination, biodiversity loss, climate change acceleration and soil degradation.

 PAA sent a submission to the Inquiry, urging the Australian Government to:

-Ask your local authorities to stop spraying PFAS pesticides in your community.
+Write to your local council to ask them to stop spraying PFAS pesticides in your community.

 Pesticides are a key contributor to climate change.